hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

 The CBOR Object Signing and Encryption (COSE) message structure uses references to keys and defines header parameters to carry chains of X.509 certificates.
 The header parameters for conveying X.509 certificate chains in a COSE payload are defined in {{RFC9360}}.
-This document is inspired by RFC 9360 and re-uses text as much as possible and is intentionally aligned.

-This specification defines header parameters to convey chains of CBOR Web Tokens (CWTs) {{RFC8392}}.
+This document is inspired by RFC 9360 and defines header parameters to convey chains of CBOR Web Tokens (CWTs) {{RFC8392}}.
 The use of chains of CWTs allows a trust infrastructure established by CWTs to be used with COSE.
-The Concise Binary Object Representation (CBOR) key structures {{RFC8949}} that have been defined in COSE support the use of X.509 certificates.
-While there is a lot of X.509 infrastructure and protocol support available, CWTs are used in environments successfully.
+The Concise Binary Object Representation (CBOR) key structures {{RFC8949}}
+that have been defined in COSE support the use of X.509 certificates.
+This specification applies the well-proven concepts to CWTs.
 These chains of CWTs allow path validation similarly to what a X.509 certificate-based Public Key Infrastructure (PKI) provides.
-Applying PKI-based concepts is new to CWTs, new terminology is introduced.
-Path validation is an important part of establishing trust in a CWT and Section 6 of
-{{RFC5280}} provides guidance.
-When applying path validation, as defined in RFC 5280, to CWTs the reader needs to treat them as certificates, assuming CWTs also carry a public key -- see {{RFC8747}}.
-Keep in mind that many of the advanced features available with an X.509 certificate-based PKI are, at the time of writing, not available with CWTs.
-The authors do, however, believe differences will vanish as CWT-based deployments scale.
+Since {{RFC8747}} does not define the semantics of path validation for CWTs, new terminology is introduced.

+This document is structured as follows: After introducing some terms, we describe path validation for CWTs.
+Then, we define new header parameters.

 # Terminology and Requirements Language